Phi-SegNet: Phase-Integrated Supervision for Medical Image Segmentation: Experiments and Results

 \subsubsection{Evaluation Metrics}

 To comprehensively and objectively assess the proposed architecture, Intersection over Union (IoU) has been employed as the primary evaluation metric.
-Additionally, Dice similarity index (DICE), pixel-wise accuracy (ACC), precision (PRE), recall (REC), F1-score (F1), and average symmetric surface distance (ASDD) are reported.
+Additionally, Dice similarity index (DICE), pixel-wise accuracy (ACC), F1-score (F1), and average symmetric surface distance (ASSD) are reported.

-\subsection{Comparison With SOTA Methods}
+\subsection{Comparison with SOTA Methods}